2022–23 Texas Longhorns men's basketball team

-The 2022–23 Texas Longhorns men's basketball team represents the University of Texas at Austin in the 2022–23 NCAA Division I men's basketball season.
-They are currently led by interim head coach Rodney Terry and play their home games at the Moody Center in Austin, Texas as members of the Big 12 Conference.
-The Longhorns play at the newly-built Moody Center after playing at Frank Erwin Center for 45 years.
+The 2022–23 Texas Longhorns men's basketball team represented the University of Texas at Austin in the 2022–23 NCAA Division I men's basketball season.
+They were led by interim head coach Rodney Terry and played their home games at the Moody Center in Austin, Texas as members of the Big 12 Conference.
+The Longhorns played at the newly-built Moody Center after playing at Frank Erwin Center for 45 years.
+They finished the season 23–8, 12–6 in Big 12 play to finish in second place.
+As the No. 2 seed in the Big 12 tournament, they defeated Oklahoma State, TCU, and top-seeded Kansas to win the tournament.
+They received an automatic bid to the NCAA tournament as the No. 2 seed in the Midwest Region, where they defeated Colgate, Penn State, and Xavier to reach the Elite Eight, their first appearance since 2008.
+There, the Longhorns finally fell to Miami (FL), bringing their season to a close with a final record of 29–9.

 On December 12, 2022, head coach Chris Beard was suspended without pay after an early morning arrest for third-degree felony domestic assault on his fiancée.
 Associate head coach Rodney Terry began serving as acting head coach starting with the December 12th game versus Rice.

-On January 5, 2023, Beard was officially terminated by Texas athletic director Chris Del Conte; Terry continues as acting head coach for the remainder of the season.
+On January 5, 2023, Beard was officially terminated by Texas athletic director Chris Del Conte; Terry continued as acting head coach for the remainder of the season.
+On March 27, 2023, Terry was named the permanent full-time head coach for the Longhorns following their impressive run to the Elite Eight in the 2023 NCAA tournament.

 Previous season

 Season outlook

 Heading into the 2021–22 season, there was a lot of excitement surrounding the program after the hiring of former Texas Tech head coach Chris Beard.
 Texas came into the season ranked number 5 in both the AP Preseason Poll and the USA Today Coaches Poll, further invigorating the hype.
 Also, there was a lot of roster turnover heading into the season with Beard landing 6 of the top 31 transfers in the transfer portal, and only 1 high school recruit in Jaylon Tyson.
 In Beard's inaugural season, The Longhorns finished the 2021–22 season at 21–11.
 During the regular season, Texas finished with a record of 21–10, 10–8 in conference play, and 11–2 in non-conference play.
 Furthermore, the Longhorns were 3–8 against top-25 competition.
 Texas went 16–3 at home, 4–7 on the road, and 1–1 at neutral sites.
 This was the Longhorns first 20-win season since the 2018-19 season, they went 21–16 that year.
 However, the season did have its ups and downs.
 Additionally, Jaylon Tyson and Tre Mitchell suddenly departed the team mid-season, and Texas lost their last 2 games of the regular season with an early exit in the Big 12 tournament, being eliminated in the first round by TCU 60–65.